elenasacristan/treebooks/README.md

 - **CSS3:** Is the language used to add styles to the HTML.

 - **[JavaScript:](https://developer.mozilla.org/en-US/docs/Web/JavaScript)** This is the language used to add interactivity to the website.
-I have used it to add the auto-scroll effect when hovering over the list of book.
-Also has been used to display the spinner icon while the pages load and in order to show the map.
-Stripe also requires some code in Javascript
+I have also used it for the following:
+    - To add the auto-scroll effect when hovering over the list of books.
+    - To display the spinner icon while the pages load.
+    - To show the collection points map.
+    - Used for the integration with Stripe

-- **[Python:](<[https://www.python.org/](https://www.python.org/)** The main logic of the website has been created using Python.
+- **[Python:](https://www.python.org/)** The main logic of the website has been created using Python.

 - **[Django:](https://www.djangoproject.com/)** I have used Django framework to build the backend of the website.